jiisa-k/jiisa-k.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year graduate student at Purdue University, West Lafayette, where I am pursuing an MS in Statistics.
-Priot to this, I worked as a Quantitative Analytics Specialist at Wells Fargo, where I was part of the Risk Modelling Group.
+Prior to this, I worked as a Quantitative Analytics Specialist at Wells Fargo, where I was part of the Risk Modelling Group.
 I completed my B.Tech from IIT Roorkee under the Department of Mechanical and Industrial Engineering.
 I am broadly interested in applying statistics to problems in finance and theoretical Machine Learning.

 ## Research Experience